-A Paleo lifestyle places the utmost importance upon sleep.
+A healthy lifestyle should place the utmost importance upon sleep.
 This cannot be stressed enough.
-Doing everything in your power to ensure a good night’s sleep is a fundamental tenet of Paleo.
-It is critical.
-Your diet may be squeaky-clean and your exercise may be spot-on, but if you are not getting the right amount of sleep on a consistent, long-term basis, problems will arise.
+Doing everything in our power to ensure a good night’s sleep is critical.
+Our diet and exercise may be perfect but if we are not getting the right amount of sleep on a consistent, long-term basis, problems will arise.
 Improving our sleep can contribute to improving our health.
 Improving our health can contribute to improving the quality and longevity of our lives.
 They are inextricably linked yet why do we often find it so hard to make the changes that are needed?

 In the UK, we sleep for an average of 6.5 hours per night which is inadequate.
 A third of people are getting just 5-6 hours sleep a night and only 22% have 7-8 hours sleep.
 Although 41% of people read a book before bed, 38% of people watch television in bed and increasing numbers of people are using electronic devices.
 Stress and worry keeps 47% of us awake at night.
 Nearly 8 million people are using alcohol to try to get a better night’s sleep and 7 million people are taking medication to help them sleep.
 (Statistics from The Sleep Council Report).
 These are worrying figures but what are the practical steps we can take to improve our sleep?

 THE RHYTHM OF SLEEP